 REM Sleep Behavior Disorder: A Parkinson's Wake-Up Call

-Sleep disturbances are common in those with Parkinson’s disease (PD).
+Sleep disturbances are common in those with Parkinson's disease (PD).
 Sleep disorders are also thought to be influential over neurological health.
 For instance, if you don’t get enough deep sleep (due to insomnia, sleep apnea, or restless legs), you may be creating fertile territory for a degenerative condition like PD to take root.
-Deep sleep (also called slow-wave, N3, or delta sleep) provides our body with the most restorative sleep and contribute to damage repair and toxin removal in the brain.
+Deep sleep (also called slow-wave, N3, or delta sleep) provides our body with the most restorative sleep and contributes to damage repair and toxin removal in the brain.

 Plenty of people with sleep disorders never develop PD.
 However, one specific sleep disorder is known to correlate with PD - REM sleep behavior disorder (RBD).

-What is REM Sleep Behavior Disorder (RBD)?
+What is REM sleep behavior disorder (RBD)?

 It may seem like sleepwalking, but RBD is, by definition, not a sleepwalking disorder.
 RBD involves dream enactment behavior.